lazerwizard/Getting-and-Cleaning-Data-Project/CodeBook.md

+#CodeBook

-#The data
+##The data

-T##he dataset includes the following files:
+The dataset includes the following files:

 'README.txt'